-As of May 15, 2024, Android apps require version 13 or later and iOS apps require version 15 or later.
+As of July 1, 2025, Android apps require version 13 or higher and iOS apps require version 16 or later.
 All Android and iOS both support the two most recent versions of their respective operating systems.
-Although course software may work on tablets and mobile devices, not all software features may be available, including secure sign on (SSO) and grade pass back, so students are advised not to use these devices.
+Although course software may work on tablets and mobile devices, not all software features may be available, including secure sign on (SSO) and grade pass back, so students are advised not to use these devices as their primary means of access.